DGI – GLULAM GENERAL INFORMATION

 DGI utilized Polyurethane glues for both the structural and decorative products.

-All glues are tested and certified to conform fully with Performance Requirements of AS5067 and AS4364.
+All glues are certified to conform fully with Performance Requirements of AS5067 and AS4364.

 By utilising small strips of kiln dried timber to form a large slab, DGI GLULAM doesn’t shrink or twist as would green timber.